binaris/faasmark/README.md

     providers/azure/empty.js
     providers/azure/simpleInitiator.js

-Use the file name (minus the extension) as the function name and configure HTTP triggers for the functions.
+Use the file name (without the extension) as the function name and configure HTTP triggers for the functions.

 ### BlueMix